 Hicks (1940; 114) suggested a general approach to this measurement problem in the context of the economic approach to index number theory.
-His approach was to apply normal index number theory but estimate (somehow) hypothetical prices that would induce utility maximizing purchasers of a related group of products to demand 0 units of unavailable products.
-With these reservation or imputed prices in hand, one can just apply normal index number theory using the augmented price data and the observed quantity data (which impute zero quantities to unavailable products).
-This is the economic framework we will use in this chapter.
-The practical problem facing statistical agencies is: how exactly are these reservation prices to be estimated?
+His approach was to apply normal index number theory but estimate (somehow) hypothetical prices that would induce utility maximizing purchasers of a related group of products to demand 0 units of unavailable products.6 With these reservation or imputed prices in hand, one can just apply normal index number theory using the augmented price data and the observed quantity data (which impute zero quantities to unavailable products).
+This is the economic framework we will use in this chapter.7 The practical problem facing statistical agencies is: how exactly are these reservation prices to be estimated?

 The approach to the estimation of reservation prices that will be taken below is to use consumer demand theory to estimate preferences.
-Suppose that purchasers maximize a utility function f(q) subject to the budget constraint $p \cdot q \equiv \sum{n=1}^{N} p_n q_n = v > 0$ where the price and quantity of commodity n are $p_n$ and $q_n$ for n = 1,...,N. Define the price and quantity vectors $p \equiv [p_1,...,p_N]$ and $q = [q_1,...,q_N]$ .
-Suppose that p, q and v are observed and q is a solution to the utility maximization problem max $q \{f(q) : p \cdot q = v\}$ .
-Then given a functional form for f, the solution q to the utility maximization problem will satisfy the usual consumer demand functions, $q_n = d_n(p,v)$ for n =1,...,N where dn(p,v) is the nth consumer demand function.
+Suppose that purchasers maximize a utility function f(q)subject to the budget constraint $p \cdot q \equiv \sum{n=1}^{N} p_n q_n = v > 0$ where the price and quantity of commodity n are p_n and q_n for n = 1,...,N. Define the price and quantity vectors $p \equiv [p_1,...,p_N]$ and $q \equiv [q_1,...,q_N]$.
+Suppose that p, q and v are observed and q is a solution to the utility maximization problem max q {f(q) : $p \cdot q = v$ }.
+Then given a functional form for f, the solution q to the utility maximization problem will satisfy the usual consumer demand functions, $q_n = d_n(p,v)$ for n =1,...,N where $d_n(p,v)$ is the nth consumer demand function.
 Given price and quantity for many periods, the unknown parameters for the utility function that are imbedded in these consumer demand functions can be estimated using econometric methods.
-Duality theory can be used to simplify the derivation of the consumer demand functions.
-8 This is the approach used by Hausman (1981) (1996) (1999) (2003) to estimate reservation prices.
+Duality theory can be used to simplify the derivation of the consumer demand functions.8 This is the approach used by Hausman (1981) (1996) (1999) (2003) to estimate reservation prices.
 However, the econometrics of this method are complex.
 To illustrate these problems, suppose that in the first sample period, product 1 was not available.
 The observed demand for product 1 in period 1 is zero.
-Thus the first estimating equation in the sample would take the form $0 = d_1(p_1^{1}, p_2^1, ..., p_N^1, v^1) + e_1^1$ where $d_1(p, v)$ is the demand function for commodity 1, $p_2^1, \dots, p_N^{-1}$ are the observed prices for products 2,3,...,N in period 1, $v^1$ is the observed period 1 expenditure on the N products, $e_1^{-1}$ is an error term and $p_1^{1}$ is the unknown period 1 reservation price for product 1.
-It can be seen that $p_1^{1}$ is now an extra parameter that must be estimated.
-Hence the usual approach that conditions on prices (on the right hand sides of the estimating equations) and treats quantities as random variables on the left hand sides of the estimating equations does not apply due to the endogeneity of the reservation price.
-Moreover, the variable on the left hand side of the above equation is 0 and this is not a random variable.
-Thus simple econometric techniques cannot be used in this situation.
+Thus the first estimating equation in the sample would take the form $0 = d_1(p_1^{1}, p_2^{1}, ..., p_N^{1}, v^1) + e_1^{1}$ where $d_1(p,v)$ is the demand function for commodity 1, $p_2^1,...,p_N^1$ are the observed prices for products 2,3,...,N in period 1, v^1 is the observed period 1 expenditure on the N products, e_1^1 is an error term and p_1^{1} is the unknown period 1 reservation price for product 1.
+It can be seen that p_1^{1} is now an extra parameter that must be estimated.
+Hence the usual approach that conditions on prices (on

-find a ratio of equivalent substitution for gladiators against cinemas, or for the conveniences of being able to buy motor cars against the conveniences of being able to buy slaves."
+5 "The [chaining] method has another advantage.
+It enables us to introduce new commodities and to drop others which have fallen out of use. ...
+For most practical purposes, therefore, this is the method to be recommended. ...
+Yet we must not exaggerate its merits."
+John M. Keynes (1909; 80).
+"We cannot hope to find a ratio of equivalent substitution for gladiators against cinemas, or for the conveniences of being able to buy motor cars against the conveniences of being able to buy slaves."
 John M. Keynes (1930; 96).